Lev-Odessit/Registration_Form/README.md

-# simpleRegistrationForm
+# Registration Application ( with AJAX )
-Simple registration form what using AJAX + PHP script to write all collected data to DB.
+Registration form application to collect data from form with AJAX.